Programs

 Sunday, November 17, 2024 at 2:00 P.M.
 Bryding Adams, Curator Emerita, BMA: “Lucille Stewart Beeson: Wedgwood Collector & Donor Extraordinaire”; to be held via Zoom

 Sunday, January 12, 2025 at 2:00 P.M.
-Woody Johnson, Collector: “Ornamental Wares in China in 1793”; to be held via Zoom
+Woody Johnson, Collector: “All Eyes Were Fixed on the Vases: A Gift of Wedgwood Jasper for the Emperor of China in 1793”; to be held via Zoom

 Sunday, January 19, 2025 at 2:00 P.M.
 (Bonus meeting in conjunction with WSWDC), Wedgwood Curator: “Unpacking the V&A Wedgwood Collection, Part I”; to be held via Zoom